 Existing law requires that an initiative petition relating to any local, special or municipal legislation must be instituted by a number of registered voters equal to 15 percent or more of the voters who voted at the last general county or municipal election.
 A referendum petition must be instituted by 10 percent or more of such voters.
 (Nev.
 Const., Art.
-19 § 4)
+19, § 4)

-This bill proposes to amend the Nevada Constitution to require that an initiative petition relating to any local, special or municipal legislation must be instituted by a number of registered voters in the county or municipality equal to 20 percent or more of the voters who voted in the last general county or municipal election.
+This resolution proposes to amend the Nevada Constitution to require that an initiative petition relating to any local, special or municipal legislation must be instituted by a number of registered voters in the county or municipality equal to 20 percent or more of the voters who voted in the last general county or municipal election.
 A referendum petition must be instituted by 15 percent or more of such voters.
-Further, if 55 percent or more of the voters disapprove the initiative measure, any measure that is substantially similar may not be instituted for 2 years.
+Further, if 55 percent or more of the voters disapprove the initiative measure, any measure that is substantially similar may not be instituted on the ballot at the next succeeding primary or general election.

-RESOLVED BY THE ASSEMBLY AND SENATE OF THE STATE OF NEVADA, JOINTLY, That Section 2 of Article 19 of the Nevada Constitution be amended to read as follows:
+RESOLVED BY THE ASSEMBLY AND SENATE OF THE STATE OF NEVADA, JOINTLY, That Section 1 of Article 19 of the Nevada Constitution be amended to read as follows: